 - All programs are canceled.

 To verify if an inmate is at our facility, please visit Arlington County Sheriff’s Office Inmate Query.

 Depositing Money for Inmates

-- Drop off money order, cashier’s check or certified check – not exceeding $100 – during visiting hours, or mail to Inmate Mailing Address below.
+- Drop off money orders, cashier’s or certified checks – not exceeding $100 – during visiting hours, or mail to Inmate Mailing Address below.

-- Kiosk in lobby detention center: Deposit money to an inmate’s account using cash, debit or credit card.
+- Kiosk in the lobby detention center: Deposit money to an inmate’s account using cash, debit, or credit card.

 Inmate Phone Calls

 Inmate Mailing Address

 Inmate’s Name, P#